cudmore/pie/readme-web.md

 The top row displays the PiE server hostname, IP, and current date and time.
 If the server is running, the time will be updated each second.
 In addition, there are links to recorded video files, server logs, environmental sensors, and web help.

 **White and IR Switches**.
 Will turn White and IR lights on and off.
-This is not allowed when 'Configure - Auto Lights' is on.
+This assumes white and IR leds for the PiE server have been wired correctly to the Raspberry Pi.
+Both white and IR LEDs cannot be controlled when 'Configure - Auto Lights' is on.

 **ID and Condition**.
 These will be pre-pended to all saved file names.
 Leave them blank and nothing will be added.
 This is useful to organize your saved files with an animal ID and condition.